ProverbialPennance/RemotePlayWhatever-nix/README.md

 # RemotePlayWhatever

+## Deprecation

+DATE: `2025-06-24`

+This repo is being archived, and is now managed under [just-one-more-repo](https://github.com/ProverbialPennance/just-one-more-repo)

 ## Installation

 For a [flakes enabled system](https://nixos.wiki/wiki/flakes#Enable_flakes_permanently_in_NixOS), the following additions to a `flake.nix` in your system's configuration directory will add an overlay replacing the package in nixpkgs with this one.